PrettyGoodFreedomTech/grapevine-brainstorm/README.md

 6. Have not decided whether to store logged-in user data at the point of login for a better UX, i.e. to prevent avatar image from flickering whenever you change pages.

+7. Going to change name of repo, maybe to nostr-react-dashboard-template

 ## Quick Start

 - Clone the repo: `git clone https://github.com/PrettyGoodFreedomTech/grapevine-brainstorm.git`